jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: give the archive store its own filesystem on a test host and name that requirement among the host prerequisites in `docs/README.install.md` (M26) — the store resolves to the root volume with no quota, so an archiver that fills it takes the whole host, and the fill rate is still unknown.
+Next session entry point: select a systemd VM and an interruption window for M23's remaining real-process/runtime checks; local implementation review passed.
+M26 remains Ready for a test-host archive filesystem separate from the root volume, with the requirement documented in `docs/README.install.md`.
 The other half of M26 is settled: the shipped MTS granularity is now `PARTITION_DAY`, matching the storage guide's recommended default, so the second ETL hop becomes eligible after about two days instead of two months and a soak can observe the whole chain.
 M24 is Complete at `4b4cb41`; issue #45 was updated and closed on 2026-09-22.
 M25 is Complete at `84b38e5`, and M15 is Complete at `d748d4f`; their repository landing evidence was verified on 2026-09-22.
-Four rows are Ready: M9, M22, M23 and M26.
-M22's `256M` candidate default is validated only at
-idle; the load test requested from ansible-provision supplies the figure under load, the disk growth rate M26 needs, and the first observation of ETL movement anywhere.
+M23 is In progress: local implementation, checks and independent implementation review passed; real-VM verification and repository landing remain.
+Two rows are
+Ready: M9 and M26.
+The five unfinished Backlog items M10, M13, M18, M19 and M27 are assigned to Milestone on 2026-09-22; their
+unresolved scope or operating conditions keep them Open and not Ready.
+M22 is In progress: the `256M` heap is selected for VM testing, with four heaps totaling 1 GiB and metaspace caps adding another 1 GiB.
+The operator report supplies approximately 21 hours of light sampling-load evidence with the 256M override; it reports no OOM or restart.
+Default-install runtime verification and landing remain outstanding.
+The report does not provide a quantified disk growth rate for M26.
 M8's Release Verification 2 and 3 passed on three provisioned hosts;
 Release Verification 1 and 4 remain, and M8 still waits on M9.
 M2
 (`b6a80af`), M17 (`a159b79`), M21 (`a12516d`) and M20 (`e513267`) have landed.